mikehobi/notes/react-native-animated.md

 Interpolating based on measurements is a little bit tricky.
 Unlike a known property that is passed to our component, creating interpolations based on measurements requires more work.

-In this example we have a `NavBar` that will "hide" it's self by translating the negative value of it's height, so it moves off-screen.
+In this example we have a `HidingNavBar` that will "hide" itself by translating the negative value of it's height, so it moves off-screen.

 We measure the height by using the `onLayout` prop.
 And deconstructing `height` from `event.nativeEvent.layout` within our `handleLayout()` function.